Chair / Founder

 Through the Foundation we would like to have an impact on boys and girls using basketball to help them focus on their education as well as improve inclusion of those with intellectual disabilities.
 So if you would like to make an impact in their lives as well, please join us!
 Thank you

 I started playing basketball at the age of 9 years old.
 My mom played basketball and my dad soccer.
 I was fortunate to have them as they have always put a great deal of focus on not only sports but most importantly education.
 I played for 10 years in Mali and 8 months in Senegal.
 From there I was offered a scholarship to attend Old Dominion University.
 After my 4 years, I then was drafted by the Sacramento Monarchs in the WNBA.
-I played professionally for 9 nine years while combining seasons both in the US and Europe.
+I played professionally for 16 seasons while combining seasons both in the US and Europe during 9 years.

 I wanted to make a difference and give back.
 My experience as a student athlete was successful because my parents instilled in me a strong work ethic at a young age, which allowed me to excel in sport and in school.
 Many kids do not have that luxury.

 “Our Mission is to provide Educational Opportunities to young girls and boys for them to excel in life through Basketball and their studies while promoting inclusion"